emilymboyle/neuroanatomy-labmanual/docs/telencephalon.md

 In Figure \@ref(fig:2400), label the following structures:

+1. The corticospinal fibers
+1. The pyramids
+1. The accessory nucleus
+1. The cerebellum
+1. The 4^th^ ventricle
+1. The inferior cerebellar peduncle
+1. The inferior vestibular nucleus
+1. The cerebellar tonsil
+1. The cuneate nucleus
+1. The medial longitudinal fasciculus
+1. The hypoglossal nucleus
+1. The decussatin of the medial lemniscus
+1. The solitary nucleus
+1. The spinal trigeminal nucleus
+1. The spinal trigeminal tract
+1. The solitary tract
+1. The lateral reticular nucleus
+1. The gracile nucleus
+1. The inferior cerebellar peduncle

 (ref:h2400) Horizontal section from [The Human Brain Atlas](https://msu.edu/~brains/brains/human/index.html) at the [Michigan State University Brain Biodiveristy Bank](https://msu.edu/~brains/copyright.html) which [acknowledges](https://msu.edu/~brains/copyright.html) their support from the National Science Foundation.